 Borders between Brazil and Argentina

 To visit both sides of the falls, one must cross the borders between Argentina and Brazil.
 Right now, there is no way to cross the borders.
 They are closed.
-The government in Brazil wants to open it.
-The government in Argentina is not interested in doing it.
-They will open the borders if covid-19 cases are reduced to a safe level in Brazil.
-Some people say that it will be open only in Setember 2021.
+The Argentinean government declared that it would be open in September 2021 but they declined.
+The politics are destroying the local economy.

 Borders between Brazil and Paraguay